The Newton polygon of a planar singular curve and its subdivision: Preliminaries

-\subsection{Lattice width and $m$-thick sets.}
+\subsection{Lattice width and $m$-thick sets}

-{\it Lattice width} is the most frequent notion in our arguments, already proven to be a practical tool elsewhere, e.g., the article \cite{gonality} uses it to estimate the gonality of a general curve with a given Newton polygon.
-The minimal genera of surfaces dual to a given 1-dimensional cohomology class in a three-manifold are related to the lattice width of its Alexander polynomial (\cite{alexander}, \cite{alexander_twist}).
-A good survey about lattice geometry and related combinatorial problems can be found in \cite{barany}.
+{\it Lattice width} is the most frequent notion in our arguments, already proved to be a practical tool elsewhere.
+For example, the article \cite{Castryck:2012rt} uses it to estimate the gonality of a general curve with a given Newton polygon.
+The minimal genera of surfaces dual to a given 1-dimensional cohomology class in a three-manifold are related to the lattice width of the Alexander polynomial of this class (\cite{friedl2008twisted,mcmullen2002alexander}).
+A good survey of lattice geometry and related problems can be found in \cite{barany}.